jayescala/drzzl_app/README.md

 ## Contributing

-Please reach out to either myself, David Kolia, or Jay Escuela for contributing or with any questions.
+Please reach out to either myself, David Kolia, or Jay Escala for contributing or with any questions.